Helping people of all ages and backgrounds understand the world of work and make decisions about their education and career.

-Work experience can help an individual get a feel for and gain knowledge of a desired career, develop aspiration for previously unconsidered career options.
+Work experience can help an individual learn more about a desired career, gaining valuable practical knowledge.
+It can also help an individual develop aspirations for previously unconsidered career options.
 It is a requirement for some professions and higher education courses and can take many forms - being organised through schools, volunteering in an individual’s own time or a structured traineeship.

 More than photocopying (Work experience - a toolkit for the NHS) provides information and resources to help NHS organisations offer high quality work experience opportunities.
 It aims to answers your questions and helps you to create or enhance a work experience programme that benefits your organisation.
 It builds on the good practice that is already in place in many parts of the health service.

-Applicants have reported difficulties accessing opportunities within GP and dental surgeries and there are documented concerns from such organisation, highlighting issues such as indemnity and insurance, which are different for independent businesses.
+Applicants have reported difficulties accessing opportunities within GP and dental surgeries and there are documented concerns from such organisations, which highlight issues such as indemnity and insurance, which are different for independent businesses.
 To help combat this, two additional toolkits (available in the related documents below) that focus on the detail needed to support work experience in dentistry and general practice have been developed.These two toolkits tackle specific issues, such as confidentiality, that might be putting dentists and GPs off providing work experience.